 Because I’ve been asked: I encourage you to follow your convictions.
 My family will not be wearing masks at church this Sunday.”

 > What Precautions has New Chapel made in order to re-engage our church gatherings?

 We are taking every step of precaution to ensure that our New Chapel worship services are safe, secure, and spacious for your family to attend.

 1. We have prepped the church.

-- Our entire facility has been deep-cleaned and sterilized by a company with a hospital grade industrial electrostatic fogger – which we can guarantee exceeds the standard of, “Walmart” type stores.
+- Our entire facility has been deep-cleaned and sterilized by a company with a medical-grade industrial electrostatic fogger.
 In addition to being sterilized, our floors have been diamond-grade cleaned, and our carpets and upholstered furniture have been deep-cleaned and shampooed.

 - We removed peripheral items in our lobby/commons area, auditorium, as well as in NewKidz classrooms to have less items for opportunity for the transfer of germs.

 - NewKidz GoTeam leaders will have aprons on.

 - NewKidz programming will encourage no contact; we’re temporarily withdrawing snack time, and only giving bottles when asked by parents.

 If you’d rather have kids sit with you – great!
 There’s an article all about kids being with their parents in church here.
 If you’d like to have them next to you, yet feel they might be a little antsy, consider bringing a tablet or mobile device and a pair of headphones.
 During the experience, your child can visit newchapel.com/kids and watch this weekend’s Bible lesson.
 Don’t worry – Pastor Joe won’t take it personally!

 - We’re offering, “convenience paper consumables” like our “weeklies,” "information cards," "connection cards," and the like online with digital forms at newchapel.com.